TonyWu386/NanoCrypt/README.md

 To use the sub-tools manually, note:

+usage: NanoCryptCore file key

 "key" must be a hexadecimal string of length 64 (32-bytes/256-bit).
-Ensure it comes from a properly salted key derivation function. "salt" must be a hexadecimal string of length 32 (16-bytes/128-bit).
-SaltMaster can be used to add/remove salts from newly encrypted/decrypted files.
+Ensure it comes from a properly salted key derivation function.

-usage: NanoCryptCore file key

-usage: SaltMaster [add | remove] file [salt]
+usage: usage: SaltMaster [add | remove] [salt | hmac] file [salt]

+"salt" must be a hexadecimal string of length 32 (16-bytes/128-bit). "hmac" must be a hexadecimal string of length 64 (32-bytes/256-bit)